WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 ---
 {
   "title": "Contribution Checklist",
   "description": "A collection of tips for new Wasabikas who are interested in supporting Wasabi.
-Here you find all the details to enable a swift start to your contribution."
+Here you find all the details to enable a swift start to your contribution.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---